 Our numbers dwindle now.
 I sit beside Garnag, Liazani on my other side.
 Pontius sits beside Liazani and Christophin sits next to him.
 We are all that is left.
 Rasha stalks into the room, eyes scanning us as though searching for something.
 Something he does not find, judging be the venomous look he's giving us.
 I have begun to question his leadership, and I'm not the only one.

 The first thing I notice as I wake up, is that my head is pounding.
 I must have had too much to drink, and then I remember why.
 We have a Listener!
 I smile despite my pain, and for once, am interested in going outside.
 Though, first things first I must talk to Rasha about the binding words.
 I force myself to my feet, perform my morning routine, splash water on my face and leave my room, walking towards Rasha's.
 I knock on his door, and hear him bid me to enter.
-I open it and walk in, closing it gently behind me.
+I take a breath, quelling the whispers and mistrust that tells me he lies.
+Image is everything.
+I open the door and walk in, closing it gently behind me.
 Loud noises are no friend of mine.